 King County Countywide Planning Policy CO-6 states that "aggressive conservation efforts shall be implemented to address the need for adequate supply for electrical energy and water resources, protect natural resources, and achieve improved air quality."
-King County has a continued commitment to energy efficiency, conservation, use of renewable resources and quality enforcement of the energy code.
-Recent recognition of climate change and other negative impacts of our energy infrastructure have brought the need to improve the county's energy use patterns and supplies into the forefront of policy discussions.
-King County's current energy use patterns and energy supplies could be modified and improved to reduce air pollution (including GHG emissions), conserve non-renewable resources important to future generations, and help to limit the growth in energy costs.
+King County has a continued commitment to energy efficiency, conservation, use and production of renewable resources and quality enforcement of the energy code.
+Recent recognition of climate change and other negative impacts of ((our)) energy infrastructure have brought the need to improve the county's energy use patterns and supplies into the forefront of policy discussions.
+King County's current energy use patterns and energy supplies could be modified and improved to reduce air pollution

+(including Greenhouse Gas Emissions), conserve non-renewable resources important to future generations, and help to limit the growth in energy costs.

-F-304 All King County departments and divisions shall use the Energy Plan as the basis for strategic energy planning and direction.
+F-304 All King County departments and divisions shall use the ((Energy)) Strategic Climate Action Plan as the basis for strategic energy planning and direction.

-The 2010 King County Energy Plan sets the county's long term goal of reducing its greenhouse gas emissions from government operations, compared to a 2007 baseline, by at least at least 80% by 2050.
+The ((2010 King County Energy)) Strategic Climate Action Plan sets the county's long term goal of reducing its greenhouse gas emissions from government operations, compared to a 2007 baseline, by at least at least 80% by 2050.
 In order to accomplish this goal, the county is dedicated to reducing its energy use, which most heavily contributes to its greenhouse gas emissions.
-Included in the 2010 Energy Plan were short term goals for energy reduction.
-For 2012, in its government operations for buildings and facilities, the county set a reduction goal of 10 percent normalized net energy use as measured against the 2007 baseline.
-In its vehicle operations, the county set a reduction goal of at least 10 percent of its normalized net energy use, again measured against a 2007 baseline
+Included in the ((2010 Energy)) Strategic Climate Action Plan were short term goals for energy reduction.
+For ((2012)) 2015, in its government operations for buildings and facilities, the county set a reduction goal of ((10)) 15 percent normalized net energy use as measured against the ((2007)) 2015 baseline.
+In its vehicle operations, the county set a reduction goal of at least 10 percent of its normalized net energy use, again measured against a 2007 baseline.

 To measure its progress in reducing energy consumption, the county uses the process of "normalizing" energy use, which provides a measure of the energy use per unit of service value delivered (units of energy / units of service delivered).
-Application of this methodology is typically unique to each organization or enterprise; and the county has developed normalization factors for various energy end uses and functions.
-Normalization is intended to reflect actual energy use reductions under varying conditions.
+Application of this methodology is typically ((unique to each organization or enterprise; and the county has developed normalization factors for various energy end uses and functions)) adjusted for weather, with the Wastewater Treatment Division making adjustments according to weather and wastewater flow.

+Normalization is intended to reflect actual energy use reductions ((under)) given varying weather conditions compared to the baseline.

-Near term goals for energy reduction will be approved as part of the SCAP; setting the appropriate energy reduction targets in turn directly reduce the county's greenhouse gas emissions.
+((Near term goals for energy reduction will be approved as part of the SCAP; setting the appropriate)) Reaching the specified energy reduction targets ((in turn)) directly reduces the county's greenhouse gas emissions.

-- F-305 King County shall plan for further reduction in its energy use from government operations by setting near term energy use reductions, consistent with its long term goals of reducing operating costs and environmental impacts, maximizing energy efficiency and minimizing waste. - F-306 King County shall continue to produce, use or procure renewable energy equal to at least 50 percent of total County net energy requirements on an ongoing basis. - F-307 King County should foster the development and increased use of clean, renewable and alternative fuel and energy technologies a.
-Continue to increase the use of renewable fuel in and the efficiency of county buses and vehicles where cost effective and environmentally sustainable, and shall support adoption and promotion of innovative technology vehicles with a focus on electric vehicles where appropriate; and b.
-Consistent with policy E-203, collaborate with other local governments regionally, nationally and internationally to develop a common approach to accounting for the GHG emissions resulting from the operation of its public transportation system, and for claiming rights to any GHG reduction attributes associated with its operation.
+F-305 King County shall plan for further reduction in its energy use from government operations by setting near and long term energy use reductions, consistent with its long term goals of ((reducing)) working to continuously reduce operating costs and environmental impacts, maximizing energy efficiency and minimizing waste.

+F-306 King County shall ((continue to produce, use or procure)) maximize the production of renewable energy ((equal to at least 50 percent of total County net energy requirements on an ongoing basis)) at its wastewater treatment plants and Cedar Hills Landfill, and pursue other renewable energy generation projects where cost-effective.

+F-307 King County should foster the development and increased use of clean, renewable and alternative fuel and energy technologies